TristanThrush/perplexity-correlations/examples/get_fasttext_filter/README.md

 # Compute Estimate, Train and Save a fastText Filter

-You can run the `get_fasttext_filter.py` script in this directory to compute perplexity correlation estimators, using the BPB and error `.csv` files in the `get_error_and_bpb` directory.
+You can run the `get_fasttext_filter.py` script in this directory to compute perplexity correlation estimators, using the BPB and error `.csv` files in the `get_error_and_bpb/` directory.
-Also note that you need to have run the dataset chunking script in the `get_error_and_bpb` directory too.
+Also note that you need to have the required chunked dataset in the `get_error_and_bpb/` directory too.
 The script saves fastText pretraining data filters targeting specified benchmarks.

 Check out some of the example config `.yml` files in this directory to see some of the options that